simone188535/Personal-Portfolio/README.md

 This is a mock porfolio site displaying basic web design and responsive design skills.
 It utilizes "desktop first" css stylings.
 It also demonstrates the use of pseudo-elements and an understanding of display flex.
-Technology: HTML, CSS, JS, Bootstrap.
+Technology: HTML, CSS, JS.

 ## Visuals